blissartt/android-debloat-scripts/README.md

 Me too.

 These scripts are made to debloat your smartphone using the Android Debug Bridge(ADB for short) to remove unwanted packages or privacy invasive bloatware.
-For now only 2 scripts are available, I will and more in the future.
-Still, many packages have the same name even of different devices or Android version.
+For now only 2 scripts templates are available, the Android 8 and the Android 10 one.
+Still, many packages have the same name even in different devices or Android version.

 ##DISCLAIMER: I am not resposible for anything happening to your device, these scripts are given "as is" without any warranty.
 Still you can contact me if you have something to ask.
 =====================